bruhCarrotz/personalFinancePortofolio/README.md

 ## Documentation & Fixes
 **2026/05/04** : Local Storage & File‑Based Portfolio Sync
-* Developed an async routine that fetches ./portfolio-data.json using cache: 'no-store'.
+* Developed an async routine that fetches `./portfolio-data.json` using cache: `'no-store'`.
-* Developed a helper that serializes appData into a pretty‑printed JSON blob and initiates a download as portfolio-data.json.
+* Developed a helper that serializes `appData` into a pretty‑printed JSON blob and initiates a download as `portfolio-data.json`.
-* Developed a file‑import routine that reads a user‑selected .json file, validates the presence of a stocks array, writes the payload to localStorage, and re‑renders all portfolio views in place without a page reload.
+* Developed a file‑import routine that reads a user‑selected `.json` file, validates the presence of a stocks array, writes the payload to `localStorage`, and re‑renders all portfolio views in place without a page reload.
 * Developed a SheetJS‑based exporter that assembles a multi‑sheet workbook with “Stocks”, “Emergency Fund”, “Retirement”, and a unified “Summary” sheet that computes cost basis, current value, and gain/loss metrics.

 **2026/04/30** : Functional and Visual Improvements